GHGibonus/Atom-boilua/README.md

  - In-editor description of the functions (well, as documented as the API can get)
  - Quality of life features, such as the deletion of the `update.it` file or the addition of very commonly used snippets.
  - Automatic template mod generation with an UI! (right click and select 'Create new BoI mod' or search `open mod creator` in the command palette)
+ - IDE-like features, such as an hotkey to launch the game, in addition to customizable extra commands.
+When an error is found in the log file when running the game, it will also automatically focus Atom and highlight the line where the error occured.

 ![Documentation scraping functionality](https://raw.githubusercontent.com/GHGibonus/Atom-boilua/master/resources/demo_doc.png)